CopernicaMarketingSoftware/Documentation/Publisher/en/create-clever-emailings.md

 emailings](../images/create-email-content-copernica.gif "Create your own emailings with the help of our templates")

 Want to create your own professionally designed email?
-Thats no problem with Copernica’s WYSIWYG editor.
+Thats no problem with Copernica's WYSIWYG editor.
 You can easily edit your own emails, format your document just the way you want it and fill it with the content you want.